Kidney Disease in Cats: Symptoms, Signs, and Treatments · Kinship

 Causes of kidney disease in cats

-Congenital causes of CKD occur during development and impact kidney function at some point in a cat’s life.
+Congenital causes of CKD occur during fetal development and impact kidney function at some point in a cat’s life.
 One of the most common congenital causes of CKD in cats is polycystic kidney disease.
 Polycystic kidney disease in cats is a genetic disease that results in the development of multiple cysts (pockets of fluid) in the kidneys.
 The number and size of cysts vary by cat, but the cysts slowly grow and eventually replace normal kidney tissue, leading to kidney failure.
-Polycystic kidney disease is most commonly diagnosed in Persian cats
+Polycystic kidney disease is most commonly diagnosed in Persian cats.

 Diagnostic testing for kidney disease in cats